message/iata/NO.md

 - This does not apply to:
 - airline crew who are not leaving the aircraft;
 - passengers younger than 17 years;
+- passengers with:
+- a digital COVID-19 vaccination certificate showing that they were fully vaccinated; or
+- a digital COVID-19 recovery certificate issued at most 6 months before arrival.
+The certificate must be:
+- an EU Digital COVID Certificate with a QR code issued by Austria, Belgium, Bulgaria, Croatia, Cyprus, Czechia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland (Rep.), Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden or Switzerland; or
-- passengers with a COVID-19 vaccination certificate showing that they were fully vaccinated; or a COVID-19 recovery certificate issued at most 6 months before arrival.
-The certificate must be an EU Digital COVID Certificate with a QR code issued by Switzerland or an EEA Member State, or must be a certificate with a QR code issued by Denmark, Norway or Sweden.
+- a certificate with a QR code issued by Denmark, Norway or Sweden; or
+- an NHS Covid Pass issued by the United Kingdom.
 4. Passengers are subject to:
 - a COVID-19 antigen test and a PCR test upon arrival; or
 - a COVID-19 antigen test or PCR test upon arrival.
+- This does not apply to passengers with:
+- a digital COVID-19 vaccination certificate showing that they were fully vaccinated; or
+- a digital COVID-19 recovery certificate issued at most 6 months before arrival.
+The certificate must be:
+- an EU Digital COVID Certificate with a QR code issued by Austria, Belgium, Bulgaria, Croatia, Cyprus, Czechia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland (Rep.), Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden or Switzerland; or
-- This does not apply to passengers with a COVID-19 vaccination certificate showing that they were fully vaccinated; or a COVID-19 recovery certificate issued at most 6 months before arrival.
-The certificate must be an EU Digital COVID Certificate with a QR code issued by Switzerland or an EEA Member State, or must be a certificate with a QR code issued by Denmark, Norway or Sweden.
+- a certificate with a QR code issued by Denmark, Norway or Sweden; or
+- an NHS Covid Pass issued by the United Kingdom.
 5. Passengers could be subject to home or hotel quarantine.
+- This does not apply to passengers with:
+- a digital COVID-19 vaccination certificate showing that they were fully vaccinated; or
+- a digital COVID-19 recovery certificate issued at most 6 months before arrival.
+The certificate must be:
+- an EU Digital COVID Certificate with a QR code issued by Austria, Belgium, Bulgaria, Croatia, Cyprus, Czechia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland (Rep.), Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden or Switzerland; or
-- This does not apply to passengers with a COVID-19 vaccination certificate showing that they were fully vaccinated; or a COVID-19 recovery certificate issued at most 6 months before arrival.
-The certificate must be an EU Digital COVID Certificate with a QR code issued by Switzerland or an EEA Member State, or must be a certificate with a QR code issued by Denmark, Norway or Sweden;
+- a certificate with a QR code issued by Denmark, Norway or Sweden; or
+- an NHS Covid Pass issued by the United Kingdom;
 - more exemptions can be found at <a href="https://tinyurl.com/yoqc3omu">https://tinyurl.com/yoqc3omu</a> .